Accessible Travel Policy

 In Kent and East Sussex the train services have conductors and all of our highspeed services have On Board Managers.

 We’ll do everything we can to make sure that you’re assisted as your needs require.
 If a train service isn’t accessible to you, we’ll provide alternative accessible transport at no extra cost.

 It may take longer to make arrangements if you haven’t booked in advance, but we will do all we can to ensure that you do get the assistance you need to complete your journey.

 For journeys planned in advance, you can book assistance through Southeastern (as well as any other train company) for journeys that are either direct or involve connections and other train companies on the National Rail network.

-To book assistance you’ll need to book at least 12 hours in advance of the start of your journey or up to 10pm the day before – whichever is the shorter timeframe.
+To book assistance you’ll need to book at least 2 hours in advance of the start of your journey.

 Our Passenger Assist team is available 24 hours a day, and every day except Christmas Day.
-They can also be contacted by filling out a form on our website.
+They can also be contacted by filling our Passenger Assist form.
 Once you have made a booking you will be given a confirmation number, a copy of the booking can also be sent by email.

 Not all Southeastern stations are accessible or staffed.
 Some of our trains are also Driver Only Operated (DOO), which means that there is no conductor on board.

 When booking assistance to or from these stations, especially on DOO trains, we will do everything we can to ensure you get the help and assistance you need.
 We are introducing flexible staff on our network who will be able to assist people at stations or on or off trains when there are no other staff available.

 If a station isn’t accessible we can provide, at no extra cost, alternative accessible transport, such as a taxi, to take you to the most convenient accessible station.